SainsburyWellcomeCentre/aeon_docs/src/reference/acquisition/subject_tracking.md

-(target-module-cv-tracking)=
+(target-module-subject-tracking)=
-# Computer Vision Tracking
+# Subject Tracking
-The computer vision tracking module facilitates tracking and analysing the positions of animals within specific regions or areas in the arena that are of behavioural significance (e.g. [nest](target-module-nest), [foraging patch](target-module-foraging-patch)) based on video data from [camera](target-node-spinnakervideosource) devices.
+The subject tracking module processes [camera](target-node-spinnakervideosource) frame events to facilitate comprehensive tracking and analysis of animal positions and movements in the arena or within specific regions or areas in the arena that are of behavioural significance (e.g. [nest](target-module-nest), [foraging patch](target-module-foraging-patch)).
-It includes nodes such as `PositionTracking` for detecting and tracking objects, `RegionTracking` for determining if an object is within a specific region, `DistanceFromPoint` for calculating the distance between an object and a point, and `InRange` for checking if an object is within a specified range.
+It includes nodes such as `PositionTracking` for detecting and tracking blobs (of objects, e.g. animals);
+`PoseTracking`, which leverages [SLEAP's](https://sleap.ai/) multi-animal tracking capabilities, to simultaneously track and identify different animals; and
+`RegionTracking` for determining if a tracked object is within a specific region.
 These enable real-time tracking, event triggering, and data logging, making it easier to monitor and analyse animal behaviour in various experimental setups.

 ## Nodes